BUSINESS PROGRAM (ACCOUNTING and BUSINESS ADMINISTRATION) ADMISSION and GRADUATION REQUIREMENTS

 The Division of Business is part of the School of Professional Studies at Northwestern Oklahoma State University.
 The Division of Business mission is:

-Regarding Business curriculum, Northwestern Oklahoma State University offers a Bachelor of Science with majors in Accounting or Business Administration.
+Regarding Business curriculum, Northwestern Oklahoma State University offers a Bachelor of Business Administration with majors in Accounting or Business Administration.
 Students majoring in Business Administration may minor in Accounting, Entrepreneurship, General Business, Management or Marketing.
 Accounting students complete a major-minor in Accounting.

 PREREQUISITES TO THE BUSINESS MAJORS: